ajguerrer/tobu/README.md

 ```

 Coming from C++, one of the nice things about Rust is how transparent moving data feels.
 I almost
-forgot I was doing it... until this happened.
+forgot I was doing it...
+Until this happened.

 Okay so now what?
 Surely I am not the only one who wants to do this.
 Soon enough, I found something
 called [`pin`].
 The documentation even has an example for my use case, something called